Sitecore/jss/packages/create-sitecore-jss/src/templates/angular-xmcloud/README.md

 ﻿# Angular for XMCloud

 > Sitecore JSS Angular App for XM Cloud.
-For the current release this feature is experimental.
+For the current release this feature is currently in public beta.

 [Documentation](<TODO>)